mitchellharper12/web-port-knock/README.md

    cause a command to be run to add a firewall rule.
 Probably should be hard to guess.
  * `LOCAL_SERVICE_ADDRESS`: The IP address the service you are protecting is running on.
 Specifically, this is what will be added to the "to" directive when a ufw rule is added.
  * `SERVICE_PORT`: The port the service you are protecting is running on.
+You also might be forwarding a port in if you are behind a router.

 Then give your friends the HTTP URL that corresponds to your WAN IP address, HTTP listening port, and route.